M66B/FairEmail/FAQ.md

 Please see the websites of [Restore privacy](https://restoreprivacy.com/secure-email/) or [Privacy Tools](https://www.privacytools.io/providers/email/) for a list of privacy oriented email providers with advantages and disadvantages.

+Be aware that not all providers support standard email protocols, see [this FAQ](#user-content-faq129) for more information.

 <br />

 <a name="faq113"></a>